 History of the Monastery

 The Holy Monastery of St. John of the Mountain is half an hour from the centre of Perth in Western Australia.
-The devout brothers Stavros, Michael and Iraklis-George Kakulas nobly donated the 10 acres comprising the grounds of the Monastery to the Holy Archdiocese of Australia on the 15th of May 1974.
-It was named Holy Monastery of St. John of the Mountain at the wish of the brothers who originated from the border island of Kastelorizo, where the Monastery of St John of the Mount is also located.
-Saint John of the Mountain is no other than Saint John the Baptist who is celebrated on the 24th June the feast of the birth of the Honest Precursor.
+The devout brothers Stavros, Michael and Iraklis-George Kakulas nobly donated 10 acres, now comprising the grounds of the Monastery, to the Holy Archdiocese of Australia on the 15th of May 1974.
+It was named the Holy Monastery of St. John of the Mountain at the wish of the brothers who originated from the border island of Kastelorizo, where the Monastery of St John of the Mount is located.
+Saint John of the Mountain is Saint John the Baptist who is celebrated on the 24th June the feast of the birth of the Forerunner.

 Seeing the importance of establishing an Orthodox Christian Monastery in Perth in spirit of the people of Perth was invigorated by the possibility of seeding a holy centre of prayer with a group of ladies organised lunches in the hall of the parish-community of Saints Constantine and Helen every first Tuesday of the month to raise funds for the building on the Church.
 These gracious women and many of our fellow Christians worked hard for the construction of the church the names of whom have being recorded in the "Book of Eternal Life" by the Lord our God who sees all things.